 Game Background Design With Gradient & Flat Colors

-The simplest kind of game background, single color or a gradient can be used as the entire background.
-This type of background is commonly used for Hyper Casual and Minimalistic Games.
+The simplest type of game background, a single color or a gradient, can be used as the entire background.
+This type of background is commonly used for Hyper-Casual and Minimalistic Games.
 “Rise Up” and “Color Switch” are two examples of such games.

 Environmental Game Background Design

-In game art services, the environment is sometimes part of the game level, and other times it just serves an aesthetic purpose.
-For example, in “Bubble Witch Saga” the environments that were designed as the background have no gameplay function, but still, add aesthetic value to the game.
+In game art services, the environment is sometimes part of the game level; other times, it just serves an aesthetic purpose.
+For example, in “Bubble Witch Saga,” the environments designed as the background have no gameplay function but still add aesthetic value to the game.

 In 3D games, environmental design refers to creating non-functional objects like buildings, trees, lamp posts, or particles like fog or haze.
 This type of design is heavily used in games with urban and closed-off settings.
 However, Skyboxes are almost always used to complete environmental background design.

-So far we have categorized game backgrounds based on the technique that goes into their creation.
+So far, we have categorized game backgrounds based on the technique used to create them.
 But we can also categorize them based on their purpose.
-This categorization is very useful, as the game background design principles are different for each.
+This categorization is very useful, as each game’s background design principles differ.

-If the background only serves as aesthetics like in “Bubble Witch Saga”, then it must be easily distinguishable from the main elements of the game.
-For example, all backgrounds are blurred so they’re efficiently separated from the rest of the game.
+If the background only serves as aesthetics, like in “Bubble Witch Saga,” it must be easily distinguishable from the game’s main elements.
+For example, all backgrounds are blurred, so they’re efficiently separated from the rest of the game.
 This will ensure that the player is not confused or distracted from the action happening on the screen.

-On the contrary, in “Rayman Adventures” the environment and the background are part of the gameplay.
-You jump from cliffs, land on the grass, pass the bridges and bounce on the flowers to get to higher heights.
+On the contrary, in “Rayman Adventures,” the environment and background are part of the gameplay.
+You jump from cliffs, land on the grass, pass the bridges, and bounce on the flowers to reach higher heights.
 So, players must clearly see the environmental and background elements to interact with them.

 8 Suggestions to Create Great Game Backgrounds